markroland/sand-table-pattern-maker/readme.md

    This object must have a key that matches the class's `this.key` value and the object value must be a Class instantiation.

-Pattern classes are made up of at least 4 classes:
+Pattern classes are made up of at least 4 methods:

  - **constructor** - The class constructor defines a few aspect of the class including:
    - `this.key` - Used for identifying the class's properties in the main sketch file